1981 Open Championship

-The 1981 Open Championship was a men's major golf championship and the 110th Open Championship, held from 16–19 July at Royal St George's Golf Club in Sandwich, England.
+The 1981 Open Championship was a men's major golf championship and the 110th Open Championship, held from 16 to 19 July at Royal St George's Golf Club in Sandwich, England.
 Bill Rogers won his only major championship, four strokes ahead of runner-up Bernhard Langer.
 The Open returned to Royal St. George's for the first time since 1949, making it a new venue for all; no former champions finished in the top ten.